SpekalsG3/library/README.md

 Only these criterias have to be met:
 - All code is Frontend side only.
 It has to work on GitHub pages.
 - Don't recreate components.
 If existing button is not generic enough - fix it and reuse it.
+- Don't install trillion of packages for mundane tasks, no `isNumber` shit.
+It's easy to write it yourself.
+If there are unexpected values - it's your fault, fix the source of invalid sources.